-Jennifer Lawlor is a Research Fellow in the School of Information and the School of Education.
-She holds a Ph.D. in community psychology from Michigan State University and a B.A. in psychology from DePaul University.
-Her research interests center around understanding how people collaborate and share information to manage complex problems in community settings, with a particular focus on coalitions.
+Dr. Jennifer Lawlor is a Postdoctoral.
+Research Fellow in the University of Michigan School of Information.
+She uses engaged and computational research methods to understand how people collaborate and share information to manage complex problems in community settings, with a particular focus on coalitions.
 She also studies how tools from complexity science and systems thinking can improve the understanding of social issues.
-Jennifer is invested in conducting community engaged research and has collaborated with partners around the state of Michigan working on improving postsecondary attainment, early childhood service systems, and local and regional food systems.
-Before her career as a researcher, Jennifer worked at a middle school in Chicago, in serving as a resource and advocate for students and their families who were often left behind by the education system.
-This work informs her current approach to engaging in research with communities as well as her understanding of social issues as systemic and ecological.
-She is currently part of a team that is building a prototype community research ecology (CoRE).
+Dr. Lawlor is currently part of a team that is building a prototype community research ecology (CoRE).
 The CoRE will provide a space for researchers and practitioners in education to share and synthesize information related to problems of mutual interest.
-When Jennifer isn’t doing research, she enjoys hiking, playing the ukulele, and baking.

 Dr. Lawlor received the Carol Weiss Award for an outstanding early career contribution to the journal Evidence & Policy and the Society for Community Research and Action’s student thesis award.
 Outside of her research, she serves on an advisory committee for the Southeastern Michigan chapter of Girls on the Run and is a board member for the Ann Arbor Junior chamber.

 I Do Not Think It Means What You Think It Means: Problem Definitions and Collaborative Relationships in Coalitions

 Community Change Efforts

 Social Network Analysis